 - 125745 BAG LINER RED 39 X 48 WC 100 EA/CA (D13948RPC)

-For areas that are located off campus (425 E. 61st Street, New York Blood Center, etc.) red bags for regulated medical waste should be obtained from the service provider that is removing the waste from the facility.
-These bags must be properly labeled with the generator’s company name and address prior to leaving the facility.
+For areas located off campus (425 E. 61st Street, New York Blood Center, etc.) red bags for regulated medical waste should be obtained from the service provider that is removing the waste from the facility.
+These bags must be properly labeled with the generator's company name and address prior to leaving the facility.

 To replace sharps containers at no cost, submit an online Sharps Collection Request Form.
 Complete the Contact Information section of the form and specify the number of large, regular, or small sharps containers to be replaced.
 You will receive an email confirmation of your request.
 An empty container will be left for each full container collected.